-Unlike humans who stop growing teeth at a particular age, guinea pigs continue to grow teeth, and when their teeth are too large, it becomes difficult and painful for them to eat.
-Alfalfa, just like every other hay is abrasive, and it can help with maintaining the length of their teeth and regulating them, keeping them in check.
+Unlike humans who stop growing teeth at a particular age, guinea pigs continue to grow teeth.
+When their teeth are too large, it becomes difficult and painful for them to eat.
+Alfalfa, just like every other hay, is abrasive.
+It can help with maintaining the length of their teeth and regulating them.

 Nutrition Facts of Alfalfa Hay

-Alfalfa is very rich in the following; chlorophyll, carotene, calcium and other minerals, and vitamins B, C, D, E, and K. Also it is a good source of vitamin D; vitamin D2 and vitamin D3.
+Alfalfa is very rich in chlorophyll, carotene, calcium, and other minerals.
+Also, it is a good source of vitamin B, C, D, D2, D3, E, and K.

 For guinea pigs, alfalfa hays may be too powerful.
 Horses are the only animals that need alfalfa hays the most.
-They are more agile and active animals than guinea pigs so they need more of the protein and calcium contents from the hay.
-We have about 18.0% of crude protein in Alfalfa, 1.3% of crude fat in Alfalfa hays, 30.0% of fibers (that is a high level of fiber for Guinea pigs).
+They are more agile and active animals than guinea pigs, so they need more of the protein and calcium contents from the hay.

-The most important hay for guinea pigs is timothy hay which is good for their overall diet and health.
+The most important hay for guinea pigs is timothy hay.
+This is good for their overall diet and health.
 Feed the pigs alfalfa hay only when they need it.